Detroit Shock

 The Detroit Shock were a Women's National Basketball Association (WNBA) team based in Auburn Hills, Michigan.
 They were the 2003, 2006, and 2008 WNBA champions.

 Debuting in 1998, the Shock were one of the league's first expansion franchises.
-They were also the first WNBA expansion franchise to win a WNBA Championship.
-The team was the sister team of the Detroit Pistons and from 2002 to the 2009 season was coached by Pistons legend Bill Laimbeer.
+They were also the first WNBA expansion franchise to win a WNBA championship.
+The team was the sister team of the Detroit Pistons and from 2002 to 2009 was coached by Pistons legend Bill Laimbeer.

-On October 20, 2009, it was announced that the Shock would be moving to Tulsa, Oklahoma to play in the new downtown arena, the BOK Center.
-Former men's college coach Nolan Richardson was named the team's new head coach.
-The Shock roster and history was retained along with the Shock name, but the team colors were changed to black, red, and gold.
-The franchise is currently known as Dallas Wings.
+In October 2009, the Shock were relocated to Tulsa, Oklahoma, to become the Tulsa Shock.
+Detroit team's roster, history, and nickname were retained.
+In July 2015, the Shock relocated to become the Dallas Wings.

-Franchise history
+History

 The early years (1998–2002)

 The Detroit Shock were one of the first WNBA expansion teams and began play in 1998.
+The league held their first expansion draft for the Shock and the Washington Mystics on February 18, 1998.
 The Shock quickly brought in a blend of rookies and veterans.
-The Shock's first coach was Hall of Famer Nancy Lieberman.
-The Shock would start out their inaugural season 0–4, but would put together an amazing expansion season, and finish 17–13, missing out on the postseason by one game.
+The Shock's first head coach was Hall of Famer Nancy Lieberman.
+The Shock started out their inaugural season 0–4, but would put together an amazing expansion season, and finish 17–13, missing out on the postseason by one game.

-In 1999 franchise recruited future FIBA Hall of Famer, Razija Mujanović, who had productive season with the Shocks, who finished 15–17, in a three-way tie for the playoffs with the Orlando Miracle and the Charlotte Sting.
-The Shock and Sting played a one-game playoff, which the Shock would lose 60–54.
+In 1999, the Shock finished at 15–17, which put them in a three-way tie for the playoffs with the Orlando Miracle and the Charlotte Sting.
+The Shock and Sting played a one-game playoff, which the Shock lost 60–54.

-In 2000, the Shock would finish with a 14–18 record and end tied for the last seed.
-This time, the Shock would lose the tiebreaker and not qualify, losing to the Washington Mystics.
+In 2000, the Shock finished with a 14–18 record and ended up tied for the last seed.
+This time, the Shock did not qualify for the playoffs as they lost the tiebreaker to the Washington Mystics.
 Lieberman was fired after the season and replaced by Greg Williams.

-In the 2001 WNBA Draft, the Shock would select Deanna Nolan with the sixth overall pick.
-She would later develop into a star.
-The 2001 Shock would finish the season with a 10–22 record, this time tying three teams for last place in the Eastern Conference.
+In the 2001 WNBA draft, the Shock selected Deanna Nolan with the sixth overall pick, who later developed into a star.
+The 2001 Shock finished the season with a 10–22 record, this time tying three teams for last place in the Eastern Conference.

-The 2002 Shock started the season 0–10, at which point Williams was fired and replaced by former Detroit Pistons legend Bill Laimbeer.
-The team finished the season 9–23, but Laimbeer's ideas influenced the team's front office, who agreed with the new coach's ideas, including bringing over some new players that he felt were necessary for the Shock to become a contender.
+The Shock started the 2002 season 0–10, at which point Williams was fired and replaced by former Detroit Pistons legend Bill Laimbeer.
+The team finished the season 9–23, but Laimbeer's ideas influenced the front office, which included bringing over some new players that he felt were necessary for the Shock to become a contender.